Do Go On - 314 - The Oak Island Mystery

 so I'm not really sure why the two names.

-The Halifax Explosion, Jess, you remember that episode?
+The Halifax Explosion, Jess.

 Yes, I do.